eventlix/eventflix-api/README.md

 docker run --rm -it -p 8000:80 eventflix-api
 ```

-You can check if application is running accessing via browser the url: `http://localhost:8000`

 ## Running Tests

 This project have three different types of test: **Unit Test**, **Integration Tests** and **Load Tests**.

 ### Running Unit Tests

-For run unit test, simply execute command

 ```bash
 dotnet test tests/Eventflix.Domain.Tests